Fiori-Tracker/fioritracker.github.io/1909FPS03/installation-guide/basis-steps.md

 ![](/res/maint_service_status.png)

-If ICF node is not marked with green then proceed with Step 5
+If ICF node is not marked with green then proceed with Step 5.
+If it is green than you can skip Step 5 and proceed with Step 6.

 ## Step 5 - Activate ICF node